 Increases to SG contributions

-The current rate is 11% and is due to increase gradually to 12% by 30 June 2025.
+The current rate for the 2024-25 financial year is 11.5% and will increase to 12% by 1 July 2025.

 The full timetable is outlined below: